Get Ready to File Your Income Tax Return

 whatsapp

 ITR filing is mandatory for individuals who have an annual income exceeding the basic exemption limit.
-There are various types of Income Tax return forms that taxpayers have to fill to complete e filing Income Tax Return process.
+There are various types of Income Tax return forms that taxpayers have to fill to complete filing Income Tax Return.
 These ITR forms are classified on the basis of the nature of income.
-However, the ITR form required in each case is different, and it can be confusing to select the right one.
+However, the ITR forms required in each case is different, and it can be confusing to select the right one.

-In this article, we will learn about the different types of income tax return forms, who should file ITR, key changes in ITR forms, etc.
+In this article, we will learn about the different types of income tax return forms, who should file ITR, which ITR form to file, types of ITR forms, key changes in ITR forms, etc.

-Different ITR forms are prescribed for different categories of taxpayers (individual, HUF, company, LLP, Partnership firms, etc).
 The department has notified seven various form types prescribed for different categories of taxpayers (individual, HUF, company, LLP, Partnership firms, etc).
-The department has notified 7 various forms, i.e., ITR-1, ITR-2, ITR-3, ITR-4, ITR-5, ITR-6 & ITR-7, till date.
-The selection will depend upon the Taxpayer’s status, Nature of income, Residential Status in India, etc.
+The department has notified 7 different forms, i.e., ITR-1, ITR-2, ITR-3, ITR-4, ITR-5, ITR-6 & ITR-7, till date.
+Which ITR form to file depends on the taxpayer’s status, nature of income, residential status in India, etc.

 File your ITR with the Tax2win portal, which is AI-powered, and select the correct ITR Form automatically based on your income source with a pre-filled data feature.

 The Income Tax Department’s official website lists different ITR form types that taxpayers may be required to fill out based on their income.
-Some forms of these are easy to file, while others need some additional disclosures like P/L (profit and loss) statements, etc. Know which ITR form is applicable for your e-filing of ITR -
+Some of these are easy to file, while others need some additional disclosures like P/L (profit and loss) statements, etc.

 Sahaj is one of the most simplified one-page ITR forms.